cksystemsteaching/selfie/manuscript/encoding.md

 X>
 X> But how does the machine know where the string ends?
 Simple.
 Right after the last character `!`, at address 54, we store the value 0, also called *null*, which is the ASCII code that is here not used for anything else but to indicate the end of a string.
 In other words, storing an UTF-8-encoded string requires as many bytes as there are characters in the string plus one.
 A string stored this way is called a [*null-terminated*](https://en.wikipedia.org/wiki/Null-terminated_string) string.

 In selfie, strings are stored [contiguously](http://github.com/cksystemsteaching/selfie/blob/6069120cb8d50fd31880f69e7f0f83c387913140/selfie.c#L2086-L2116) in memory and [null-terminated](http://github.com/cksystemsteaching/selfie/blob/6069120cb8d50fd31880f69e7f0f83c387913140/selfie.c#L2118) but what are the alternatives?
 We could store the number of characters in a string or the address of the last character in front of the string.
 Some systems do that but not selfie.
 Also, we could store the string non-contiguously in memory but would then need to remember where the characters are.
 This would require more space to store that information and more time to find the characters but enable us to store strings even if sufficiently large contiguous memory was not available.
-These are interesting and fundamental tradeoffs that will become more relevant later.
+These are interesting and fundamental trade-offs that will become more relevant later.
 Important for us here is to know that there is a choice.

 ## String Literals